This is the website of Jan Bredenoord, architect/urbanist/researcher.

 Dr. ir.
-Jan Bredenoord is an architect/urbanist and researcher with over 40 years of experience in housing and planning, initially mainly in the Netherlands.
+Jan Bredenoord is an architect/urbanist and researcher with over 40 years of experience in housing and planning.
 He worked on housing policies, regional and urban development, infrastructure planning, public transportation systems, and sustainability issues.
 He holds a PhD in management instruments and policies for cities, with a focus on urban planning and public housing provision, from Delft University of Technology, the Netherlands.
 He has been working frequently in developing countries as a consultant and researcher.
 He has been on assignments in El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, Uganda, Uruguay, Vietnam, Thailand and Indonesia.
-Current research is focusing on incremental self-help housing, land-for-housing programs, housing cooperatives, and sustainability aspects of housing and building materials.